Premier's brief 'arrest' highlights anarchy in Libya

 Hollande sent French troops into Mali early this year to confront an Islamist revolt in its former colony that was fed by arms and fighters from Libya.
 He said on Thursday Paris was ready to increase cooperation with the Libyan authorities to prevent it being a haven for militants.
 "We must be there to cooperate with Libya to put an end to these groups," he said.

-British Prime Minister David Cameron said he had called Zeidan to offer further support to stabilise Libya.
+British Prime Minister David Cameron said he had called Zeidan to offer further support to stabilize Libya.

 Libyans, especially from the restive east, far from Tripoli, formed a significant component of al Qaeda and other fighters while Gaddafi was in power.
 Some benefited from asylum in the West as opponents of Gaddafi.
 Some, too, were sent back to face torture in his jails after he made peace with the West.